MarttiWu/hill-climbing-one-max/README.md

 1. More efficient than Exhaustive Search, due to the avoidance of overall search.

 Cons:
-1. High chance being stuck in local optima.
+1. High chance of being stuck in local optima.

 # One-max problem